cghiban/gallery/README.md

         python manage.py collectstatic

-7. Configure your web server to serve static files from the directory specified in the local settings file.
+7. Configure your Web server to serve static files from the STATIC_ROOT directory specified in the local settings file.
 See the following Django documentation for more info:
 [Deploying static files](https://docs.djangoproject.com/en/dev/howto/static-files/deployment/)

-6. Launch the application using the built-in runserver, or deploy using gunicorn, which is the application server of choice:
+6. Launch the application using the built-in development runserver, or deploy using gunicorn, which is the application server of choice:

         gunicorn gallery.wsgi:application